zohar1000/ng-cond/README.md

 *ngCond is an improved version of *ngIf directive, it has the following advantages:
 * working with multiple observables and/or promises
-* no need for async pipe, the directive subscribes/unsubscribes to the observable
+* no need for async pipe, the directive subscribes/unsubscribes to the observable/promise
 * getting error/complete indications
 * you can specify options for performance and behaviour

-The package weight 18k and have no dependencies.<br/>
+The package weight 1.5k and have no dependencies.<br/>

 In the description below, a reference to observable will mean also a promise.